alimx07/Distributed_Microservices_Backend/readme.md

 The common fix is having a **revocation list** (a store that keeps track of invalid JWTs).
 But once you do that, you’re checking a stateful store on each request again.
 At that point, it’s not very different from session IDs, except JWTs are bigger and carry more bandwidth overhead.

 > We can store revoked IDs in a global cache again.
-Another Idea I think about is pushig all invalid UserIDs using Queue to our running gateways and delete it automatically using timer after N mins(Much faster than cache and if we implement that, I think stateless may start making sense).

 #### Where JWTs shine